 Scan old paper photos

-If you have old photos taken in the days before digital cameras and smartphones, you’ll want to preserve some of those memories.
-I’m not suggesting you scan every single photo – it would literally take me years to do that.
+If you have old photos taken in the days before digital cameras and smartphones, make it a priority to preserve some of those memories.
+I’m not suggesting you scan every single photo—it would take me years to do that.
 But it’s time well spent to scan photos of family events to make sure they’re not lost in the event of fire, flood or other disaster.

 I have scanned our wedding photos and photos of the first three years of my older daughter’s life.
 In addition, I scanned some old family photos like my parents’ and grandparents’ wedding photos and some photos from my childhood.